Ruby Sales remembers Jonathan Daniels and the Southern Freedom Movement.

 “We had come to Lowndes County to work in the movement.
 And it was a nonviolent movement to redeem the souls of America.” – Ruby Sales

-Ms. Sales will focus on Mary’s Magnificat, the freedom song that in 1965 deepened Jonathan’s spiritual imagination and confirmed his calling to join the Southern Freedom Movement in Lowndes County, Alabama, where he befriended the young Ruby Sales.
+Ms. Sales focused on Mary’s Magnificat, the freedom song that in 1965 deepened Jonathan’s spiritual imagination and confirmed his calling to join the Southern Freedom Movement in Lowndes County, Alabama, where he befriended the young Ruby Sales.
 Aged just 17, she was a freedom fighter in the Student Nonviolent Coordinating Committee.
 After being released from jail for protesting segregated businesses, Daniels, Sales, and two others encountered Tom Coleman at a convenience store.
 Coleman, a volunteer special deputy officer, pointed his shotgun at Sales.
 Jonathan Daniels pushed her out of the way and took the bullet himself.